MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 ## DPM Telemetry

-DPM does not collect any telemetry.
-If you are sending the data to Azure, the information needed by Azure Backup is sent to Microsoft.
-It does not contain any PII.
+DPM doesn't collect any telemetry.
+If you're sending the data to Azure, the information needed by Azure Backup is sent to Microsoft.
+It doesn't contain any PII.

 ::: moniker-end